robin-rpr/calos/doc/tutorial.rst

 User and group IDs
 ~~~~~~~~~~~~~~~~~~

-Unlike Docker and some other container systems, Charliecloud tries to make the
+Unlike Docker and some other container systems, Clearly tries to make the
 container’s users and groups look the same as the host’s.
 This is accomplished
 by bind-mounting a custom :code:`/etc/passwd` and :code:`/etc/group` into the
 container.
 For example::